yuvaldori/gigaspaces-wiki-jekyll/xap100/replication-gateway-components.markdown

 </beans>
 {% endhighlight %}

-It is also possible to bundle more than one sink and/or delegator in one processing unit, thus having one processing unit acting as the gateway of multiple spaces.
+It is also possible to bundle more than one sink and/or delegator in one processing unit, thus having one processing unit acting as the gateway of multiple data grids.
 It is important to understand that a gateway is a logical and not a physical term which relates to all of the deployed processing units that contains at least one of the gateway components with the same name (sink or delegator).
 Additionally, one can bundle two different gateways (i.e gateway components, sinks or delegators, with different names) in the same processing unit.